Guides

 New Year’s Festival Dublin

-Get your party shoes on, because Dublin’s New Year’s Festival is the biggest one yet, with three locations across the city centre and a mixture of free and ticketed events.
+Get your party shoes on, because Dublin’s New Year’s Festival is the biggest one yet, with various locations across the city centre and a mixture of free and ticketed events.

 December 30

 A mood-setting procession of lights and music through the city centre between 4 and 4.30pm will kick off the festivities.
-Meanwhile, Dublin Castle joins in the celebrations from 4pm with a family-friendly folk concert featuring renowned artist Cormac Begley, accompanied by the West Kerry Dancers and special guest Stephanie Keane.
-Joining them on the bill will be the Stomptown Brass Band, Niamh Regan, Róisín O and Ispíní na hÉireann [the last two TBC].
-Tickets are TBC.
+Meanwhile, Dublin Castle joins in the celebrations from 3.30pm with Echoes of Ireland, five family-friendly concerts featuring renowned artist Cormac Begley, The West Kerry Dancers & Stephanie Keane, Róisín O, Ispiní na hÉireann, Niamh Regan and the Stomptown Brass Band.
+Tickets are free and the concerts run until 9pm.

 December 31